Select a category to view more frequently asked questions about that category.

 Days and times are always subject to change but this will provide a basic idea, but not limited to, many requirements during a basic weekly routine in the NROTC Unit.

-Company or Platoon Physical Training will be once a week and begin at 0600 and end at 0730.
+Company or Platoon Physical Training will be twice a week and begin at 0600 and end at 0730.

 Company Drill/Lab will be once a week.
-The first Drill period of the month will be at 0600 and all hands.
-The remaining weeks of the month drill is split into two sessions.
-Session one is from 13:50 to 14:45 and Session two is from 14:45 to 15:55 (55 Minutes per session).
+Drill is split into two sessions on Wednesday Afternoons.
+Session one is from 13:50 to 14:50 and Session two is from 15:00 to 16:00.

 Remedial Fitness Program is conducted once a week, typically Friday morning, all Marine’s that score a cumulative Physical Fitness Score or Combat Fitness Score below a 250 will be assigned to remedial physical training.